fanux/cattle/README.md

 * App is a collection of the same kind of containers.
 For example, you run 5 replication of nginx, all set the `app=nginx` label.

 ## Container priority, min number

+**MIN_NUMBER is going to be discard, if you don't want your app to be seized, just set a priority=0**
 ```
 $ docker run -e PRIORITY=10 -e MIN_NUMBER=3 -l service=online --name nginx nginx:latest
 $ docker run -e PRIORITY=1 -e MIN_NUMBER=1 -l service=offline --name nginx httpd:latest